strawberry cake

 Nutrition Facts:

-Nutrition Value per 100 gram onion
+Nutrition Value per 100 g strawberry

 VitaminsQuantity%DvMineralsQuantity%Dv